 Batman vs Batman: Classic Villians

-AKA Oswald Chesterfield Cobblepot.
-The Penguin has a criminal mind, a hideous mutant who lives in the sewer, and a slightly reformed entrepreneur.
+The notorious short character, Oswald Chesterfield Cobblepo has a criminal mind.
+He is a hideous mutant who lives in the sewer and is a slightly reformed entrepreneur.
 He is known for being quite wealthy in Gotham.
 Most of his goons are likely working for him because it’s good to pay, good enough pay that they’re willing to risk getting beat up by Batman.

 The Penguin is mostly motivated by money and the trappings of wealth.
 He showed his shrewd business skills by taking out the other mob bosses.